UmasankarIT/FBI-Crime-Forecaster/README.md

 🔍 Project Overview:-

 This project develops a predictive model to forecast monthly crime incidents using historical FBI crime data 📅.
-By leveraging data cleaning, feature engineering, and machine learning, the model provides accurate forecasts to aid crime analysis and prevention 🕵️‍♂️.
+By leveraging data cleaning, feature engineering, and machine learning, the model produces reliable predictions to support crime analysis and prevention 🕵️‍♂️.

+Both Random Forest and XGBoost were tested, with XGBoost delivering superior performance ⚡.
+Becaues those models are best for Time-Series Forecasting

-🛠️ Tools & Technologies:-
+🛠️ Tools & Technologies:

-Tool	Purpose:
+Tool	Purpose:-

 🐍 Python	Main programming language